zeroc-ice/ice-builder-msbuild/README.md

 # Ice Builder for MSBuild

-The Ice Builder for MSBuild provides support for compiling Slice source files (`.ice` files) within C++ and C# MSBuild projects.
+Ice Builder for MSBuild provides support for compiling Slice source files (`.ice` files) within C++ and C# MSBuild projects.
 It compiles these Slice files using the Slice to C++ compiler (`slice2cpp`) or the Slice to C# compiler (`slice2cs`) provided by your Ice installation.

 Ice Builder compiles or recompiles a Slice file when the corresponding generated files are missing or when they are out of date.
 Generated files are out of date when they are older than the corresponding Slice source file, or when they are older than any Slice file included directly or indirectly by this Slice source file.

-The Ice Builder for MSBuild requires Ice 3.6.0 or higher, and MSBuild 4.0 or higher.
+Ice Builder for MSBuild requires Ice 3.6 or higher, and MSBuild 4.0 or higher.

 ## Contents
 * [Installation](#installation)